 Pyramids are often cited as the key to cardio treadmill workouts.
 Here you are gradually increasing the intensity level to a peak, before gradually going back down again (and back of course).
 Inclines are needed for all types of workout, though for cardio work having speed and incline both under your control really makes a difference.

-Here are some examples of tough cardio treadmill workouts over at Men’s Health (though I’m sure these work just as well for the girls!)
+Here are some examples of tough cardio treadmill workouts over at Men’s Health (though I’m sure these work just as well for the ladies!)

 If you are serious about fitness then you can really up the intensity level and mix sprints, pyramids and rapid incline / speed changes to max out the intensity.
 I would recommend that you work with a trainer before you get to this level (or at the very least have a lot of experience in cardio type workouts already under your belt).